 The Company believes that the introduction of new, innovative golf clubs and golf balls is important to its future success.
 A major portion of the Company's revenues is generated by products that are less than two years old.
 The Company faces certain risks associated with such a strategy.
 For example, in the golf industry, new models and basic design changes in golf equipment are frequently met with consumer rejection.
-In addition, prior successful designs may be rendered obsolete within a relatively short period of time as new products are introduced into the marketplace.
+In addition, prior successful designs have been rendered obsolete within a relatively short period of time as new products are introduced into the marketplace.
 Further, any new products that retail at a lower price than prior products may negatively impact the Company's revenues unless unit sales increase.
-The rapid introduction of new golf club or golf ball products by the Company could result in close-outs of existing inventories at both the wholesale and retail levels.
-Such close-outs can result in reduced margins on the sale of older products, as well as reduced sales of new products, given the availability of older products at lower prices.
+The rapid introduction of new golf club or golf ball products by the Company has resulted in close-outs of existing inventories at both the wholesale and retail levels.
+Such close-outs have resulted in reduced margins on the sale of older products, as well as reduced sales of new products, given the availability of older products at lower prices.

-The Company's newly introduced golf club products generally have a product life cycle of up to two years.
+The Company's newly introduced golf club products generally, but not always, have a product life cycle of up to two years.
 These products generally sell significantly better in the first year after introduction as compared to the second year.
-In certain markets, such as Japan, the decline in sales during the second year is even more significant.
-The Company's titanium metal wood products generally sell at higher price points than its comparable steel metal wood products.
-Historically, the Company's wood products generally have achieved better gross margins than its comparable iron products.
+In certain markets, such as Japan, the decline in sales occurs sooner in the product cycle and is more significant.
+The Company's fusion woods generally sell at higher price points than its titanium metal woods, and its titanium metal woods generally sell at higher price points than its steel metal woods.
+Historically, the Company's wood products generally have achieved better gross margins than its iron products.
+However, price compression in the woods market has made this differential less, and at times gross margins on woods may be less than other products.
 The Company's sales and gross margins for a particular period may be negatively or positively affected by the mix of new products sold in such period.